Fordo: Geography and wildlife

-According to the 2006 national census, Fordo had a population of 732 in 230 households, when it was part of Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) in Qom County.
-In the 2011 census, the population was recorded as 667 in 227 households.
-By the 2016 census, the population had risen to 839 people in 303 households, making it the most populous village in its rural district.

-Following administrative changes, the district was separated from Qom County and became part of the newly formed Kahak County.
-The village became the administrative center of the new Fordo District.

 Economy

 The local economy is based on agriculture and livestock herding, with primary products including grains, almonds, walnuts, dried apricots, vegetables, dairy products, and honey.
 The village is especially known for its distinctive, high-quality single-seed cherries, which are widely sold in fruit markets across Iran.

 Traditional crafts, especially among women, include karbas-weaving (a type of coarse fabric) and carpet weaving.
 Fordo is also known for its cheese, and in earlier times, ice was transported from the village to Qom during the summer.

 Fordo is accessible by a secondary road from Qom.

 Architecture

 Fordo's housing is densely built, with structures adapted to the natural slope of the land.
 Most houses are one-story, built for both security and stability.
 Construction materials include brick, adobe, clay, plaster, cement, and iron.
 The homes feature thick walls and wooden or iron doors and windows.